Menu principale:

 Va bene: It's a Falco, yes, but it's also an airplane.
 On the right, the instructor has carefully explained how everything should be.
 You check the parking brake before firing up, and that's the first surprise.
 Frati is without doubt a great airplane designer, but he has never noticed how a man is designed, physically and psychologically.
 The Falco braking system proves it.

 On the left, under the instrument panel, there is a big horizontal handle.
 Normally, a handle is pushed, or it's pulled.
 Not this one.
 To make it work, you must put two fingers on it and push it downward very hard.
 This puts both main gear brakes on at the same time.
-There is no differential, left-right braking.
-Hmmmm.
+There is no differential, left-

 Now to set the parking brake.
 Pump this handle down a couple of times, and then pull on a knob placed above the lever that resembles the piston of an enema pump like the one the set designer of the Comedie Francaise still has, for Le Malade Imaginaire.
 Strangely, the piston stays pulled out.
 It must work.
 Especially since the instructor seems happy.